 With the album complete, Carbellion is taking stock of its place in the rock ecosystem.
 After nearly two decades and half a dozen releases, the Wisconsin bad boys feel they are just now hitting their stride.

 “I don’t feel that we have a throwaway song,” says Kellenberger.
 “Not every song is right for every person, but we’ve worked hard to ensure every song that makes the record deserves to be there.
 Our goal is to get our music out there, and to get more people listening to it.
 We’re career guys with normal jobs and kids and lives we wouldn’t walk away from, but there are a lot of opportunities we want to pursue.
 We want to tour Europe and play big festivals.
 Not necessarily more shows, but bigger ones, and this record feels like it has the material to get us there.”

-Weapons of Choice is scheduled to be released by Eclipse Records on March 17, 2023.
+Weapons of Choice was released by Eclipse Records on March 17, 2023.